Model Context Protocol (MCP) Quick Start Guide

 ## Loading MCP Server into Claude Desktop

-The next two features are actually aimed at enhancing the experience for the Claude desktop client, so let's first discuss how to load our custom MCP Server into the Claude desktop client.
+Since the following two features are actually intended for the Claude desktop client, let's first discuss how to load our custom MCP Server into the Claude desktop client.

 Next, we start adding our server.
-The server needs to be under the `mcpServers` hierarchy, with parameters `command`, `args`, and `env`.
-In fact, the parameters are the same as those used to initialize the `StdioServerParameters` object.
+The server needs to be under the `mcpServers` level, with parameters `command`, `args`, and `env`.
+In fact, the parameters are the same as those used when initializing the `StdioServerParameters` object.

 ```json